Tap-Payments/goSellSDK-AndroidX/README.md

 ## Requirements
 1.Make sure, your current goSellSDK version is >= 3.16.0

-2.To use Google Pay, first ensure your device supports GooglePay
+2.To use Google Pay, first ensure your device supports GooglePay and is above api version 22

 3.Ask for Enabling googlePay as payment option from Tap team.

-4. Tap Google Pay button will appear if: i.You did all the previous steps. ii.The customer is paying with a currency that has Google Pay option enabled from our side. iii.The customer paying has already added at least one valid card in his Google Wallet with one our Google pay payment networks.
+4. Tap Google Pay button will appear if: i.You did all the previous steps. ii.
+If your device supports Google Pay . iii.The customer is paying with a currency that has Google Pay option enabled from our side. iv.The customer paying has already added at least one valid card in his Google Wallet with one our Google pay payment networks.

 -----